PentaHelix/pentahelix.github.io/_posts/2015-05-01-[chrawl]-Devlog-8:-Generating-Tomes-winth-Runes.md

 4. Special Modifier: Powerful Runes, that make the Spell Homing, Piercing, Chaining, ...
 .

-##

-This week, I plan to complete Tomes Generation, and then maybe work on map generation a bit.
+This week, I plan to complete Tome Generation, and then maybe work on Map generation a bit.